Mate Uzinić: Offices at the Croatian Bishops' Conference

 He held several positions in the Croatian Bishops' Conference: president of the Council for Institutions of Consecrated Life and Societies of Apostolic Life; member of the Bishops' Commission for the Relations with the State; president of the Legal Commission; member of the Mixed Commission of the Croatian Bishops' Conference and Croatian Conference of Major Religious Superiors; president of the Council for Life and Family; president of the commission for the Pontifical Croatian College of St. Jerome; president of the Commission for the Protection of Minors and Vulnerable Persons.
 Uzinić is also the spiritual companion of the Croatian Canonical Society.

 Archbishop Coadjutor of Rijeka

 On 4 November 2020, Pope Francis appointed him Archbishop Coadjutor of Rijeka with special powers.
 He succeeded as archbishop on 11 October 2022.

 General outlook

 Bishop Uzinić is considered to be theologically moderate.

-He is the only Croatian bishop that uses Facebook regularly.
+He was probably first Croatian bishop that started using Facebook regularly.

 In May 2015, Uzinić was the first Croatian bishop to publish the financial report of his diocese.